Nithur-M/work-from-anywhere/product-manager-jobs.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">We check references &amp; make you an offer!</span></li>
 </ul>
 </ul>
-<p><span style="font-weight: 400;">And that’s it!
-Please note - you are welcome to request additional conversations with anyone you would like to meet, but didn’t get to meet during the interview process.</span></p>
+<p><span style="font-weight: 400;">Please note - you are welcome to request additional conversations with anyone you would like to meet, but didn’t get to meet during the interview process.</span></p>